-Different smart boards are designed to suit different business needs.
-Finding the right smart board comes down to balancing features and capabilities with budget.
+Different smart whiteboards are designed to suit different business needs.
+Finding the right smart whiteboard comes down to balancing features and capabilities with a budget.

 That being said, Vibe’s modest price tag, endless canvas, and simple workflow integrations are likely to suit most users, especially small- to mid-sized marketing and design agencies, startups, and tech firms.

 With Vibe, sharing ideas with collaborators — in-house, across town, or around the globe — has never been easier.
 Vibe is the perfect addition to any collaborative workspace.
 For companies that thrive thanks to a network of remote collaborators, it’s a must-have device.